 March 17th - Liquid Sword and Meaning of Kung Fu

-Evening Thoughts 🍡
+Evening Thoughts π΅

 Another Tuesday night down, I'm tired and sore today after Jumping and Rolling and failing at the kick up.
-Yesterday was a good day of Basics and learning a new weapon the Broadsword! (εˆ€) Master Yan is teaching me the sword and he gave me his sword!
-Since then, I've been working on my Broadsword Basics (εˆ€εˆηΊ§) and reviewing other forms.
+Yesterday was a good day of Basics and learning a new weapon the Broadsword! (ε) Master Yan is teaching me the sword and he gave me his sword!
+Since then, I've been working on my Broadsword Basics (εεηΊ§) and reviewing other forms.
 I was surprised when Master Peng told me I would learn the sword so soon.
 It was because my Shaolin Tong Bei Quan was okay during the testing.
 To me, I think that means I need to practice it more.
-Besides me needing to review our classes were good today.
+Besides me needing to review our classes were good today.Our Applications class today was different as Master Ning, the Tai Chi Teacher, taught it today.
+We learned two applications; a shoulder push and some kind of twisting push.
+Both very useful but the second move is too complicated for me to perform with confidence.
+That is the one problem I have with Applications Class, sometimes we learn moves that are simple and quick while other times we learn complicated moves that only masters could use.
+Those complicated moves then end up being... inapplicable.

 After lunch I spent my two hour "break" reviewing Shaolin Group Form, my new Broadsword moves, and then worked on the splits.
 The weather recently has been really good as it is slowly getting warmer and warmer.
 So warm that some of the students were tanning.
 The warmer weather just means I'll have to drink more water and take better rests when I'm practicing on my own.
 At least those hot Xinyi summers that I heard about are finally on their way.